-Summer is with us again, and with it come the many tasks required to keep our gardens looking their best, and hopefully, this year, not as tragic as last summer.
+Summer is with us again and with it come many tasks required to keep our gardens looking their best and, if the weather forecasters are right, we might be in for a wet summer.

 Even if we get the forecast rain it is important to remember that for those of us who garden in pots, watering of these is an important practice.
 Plants suffer a lot of stress in pots as they often miss out on watering, due to … Read more »

 As we draw closer to summer, thought should be given to plants that will brighten up your summer garden with amazing flower colours, shape of flowers and size of plant for that special area.
 Two of the most popular groups of plants with these attributes are the salvia and lavender groups.

 Salvia with their extraordinary diversity of colour and habit: with over 1800 species alone, without the new varieties added every year, Salvias are truly a gardener’s delight providing … Read more »

 Often overlooked when selecting food plants for the garden is the extensive range of berries that are available in the marketplace for the home gardener.
 Always available during the winter period as bare-root plants but more varieties are now being made available as plants in pots with well-established roots and can be planted, near enough, all year around.

 Although some can take up a fair bit of room in the garden it is best to select a site where they can … Read more »

 With spring now with us, I thought it opportune to discuss some issues that are relevant to this period in the gardening calendar.